Managed Forex Accounts

 This gentleman founded the White Pines Trust Corporation in San Diego, California in July 2000.
 Talkative and persuasive, Mr. Matthews was an able marketer in spite of his lack of understanding in the currency trading business.
 Through various schemes, promises and profit pledges, he was able to pool more than $30 million of client deposits into his pockets, which he then used to acquire a 12-acre island off the coast of Belize.

-During the most active period of the White Pines Trust Corporation and its associated Pinnacle Capital Fund, Mr. Matthews claimed an eight-year cumulative return of 591%, while guaranteeing that 75% of customer deposits are protected from loss each month by the use of various complicated but false methods, as eventually confessed by Mr. Matthews himself.
-Eventually, when he was deprived of his island and other luxurious possessions in order to repay his defrauded customers some $14.8 million, much of which was of course unreachable, having been spent squandered during the heyday of his once great career.
+During the most active period of the White Pines Trust Corporation and its associated Pinnacle Capital Fund, Mr. Matthews claimed an eight-year cumulative return of 591%, while guaranteeing that 75% of customer deposits are protected from loss each month by the use of various complicated, but false, methods, as eventually confessed by Mr. Matthews himself.
+Eventually, when he was deprived of his island and other luxurious possessions in order to repay his defrauded customers some $14.8 million, much of which was of course unrecoverable, having been spent or squandered during the heyday of his once great career.

 Joel N. Ward

 We have discussed the interesting career of Joel N. Ward in the section on Forex HYIP, but to prove how worthless the words and the assumed character of these fraudsters can be, we will just repeat here that this convicted fraudster would sometimes appear on the most reputable financial news channels and newspapers to discuss the ethics of retail forex brokerage and how irrational the expectations of trades were.